 Fatality rate per 100 million VKT

-Between 2013 and 2022 Australia’s fatality rate declined by 0.6%.
+Between 2014 and 2023 Australia’s fatality rate increased by 0.6%.
 Over the same period, the OECD median rate declined by 8.1%.

 2014